madetech/handbook/roles/mid_business_analyst.md

 ## What you will get from the role

-You will contribute to the product function of a company that is rapidly scaling to meet increased customer demand, giving you exposure to a huge variety of enterprise-level, highly complex programmes with ever evolving challenges, whilst getting to work with a wealth of market-leading companies.
+You will contribute to the product function of a company that is rapidly scaling to meet increased customer demand, giving you exposure to a huge variety of enterprise-level, highly complex programmes with ever evolving challenges, whilst getting to work with public sector organisations.

-As a technologically driven company that espouses best practice and aims to become a Thought Leader within the world of software delivery, Made Tech will provide you the opportunity to use the most exciting new technologies and to work in an environment where we are always striving to stay on the cutting-edge of market trends and processes.
+Made Tech will provide you the opportunity to use the most exciting new technologies and to work in an environment where we are always striving to stay on the cutting-edge of market trends and processes.

 You'll have the chance to develop and adapt our agile processes, learning and contributing to both internal and external teams on best practice.

-Finally, as we continue to grow rapidly there are a wealth of directions that a driven individual can progress to within the company, depending on their personal interests.
-The role could develop in a delivery focused direction, or transition towards agile coaching (either internally or externally), or evolve into a Senior or Lead Business Analyst position – we're happy to support you to take charge of your future and follow your passions!
+Finally, as we continue to grow rapidly there are many opportunities to progress within the company.
+The role could develop in a delivery focused direction, or transition towards agile coaching, or promotion to Senior Business Analyst – we're happy to support you to take charge of your future and follow your passions!

 ## Our Benefits